gelvinp/rcalc/README.md

  - Python
  - SCons
  - pkg-config
- - glfw3 + development headers
+ - glfw3 + development headers*
  - OpenGL + development headers
- - freetype2 + development headers
+ - freetype2 + development headers*
  - A version of GCC or clang that supports c++20

+\* GLFW and FreeType can be statically linked using the vendored modules.
+To do this, first make sure to initialize the git submodules, and then run `scons builtin_glfw=yes builtin_freetype=yes`.
+(You can also choose to only statically link one or the other.)

 For a debug build, run `scons` from the project root.